metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 system because potential malware won't be able to compromise system without you allowing such action by supplying your administrative credentials.

-Administrative account is needed as well but it should be used for administration only, if possible offline.
+Administrative account is needed as well but it should be used for administration only.

-The following site explains how to create local (standard) account:\
+The following site explains how to create standard user account:\
 [Create a local user or administrator account in Windows][local account]

 [Table of Contents](#table-of-contents)